-If you’re an LGBT+ person looking for gay friendly travel in The Caribbean, you should know that this collection of islands isn’t necessarily more or less homophobic than any other part of the world.
-Attitudes on homosexuality and sexuality in general are rooted in restrictive, colonial ideals which aren’t so easy to shake off.
-For this reason, some Caribbean islands are much slower to evolve with respect to gay rights, but there are several that have made meaningful strides in this regard.
+If you’re an LGBTQA+ person looking for gay friendly travel in the Caribbean, you should know that this collection of islands isn’t necessarily more or less homophobic than any other part of the world.
+Attitudes on homosexuality and sexuality in general are rooted in restrictive, colonial ideals that aren’t so easy to shake off.
+For this reason, some Caribbean islands are much slower to evolve with respect to gay rights, but there are several islands that have made meaningful strides in this regard.

-Don’t lead with being paranoid.
-But it’s worth it to do research and check with LGBT+ people who have traveled to your island of interest.
+While you don’t need to be paranoid, it’s worth it to do research and check with LGBTQA+ people who have traveled to your island of interest.
 As a rule of thumb, read the room.
 Pay close attention to your immediate environment and the people in it.
 If you feel unsafe, try to remove yourself.
 Your intuition never lies!

 How Safe Is The Caribbean For Gay Travelers?

 Yes, it’s 2024 and most of the world has gotten with the times but there are unfortunately still places within the Caribbean that criminalizes homosexuality.
-As for a little advice, delve into LGBTQ rights for those places you’re most interested to vacation in island-wise, specifically focusing on those that have legalized gay marriage and passed other progressive laws.
+As for a little advice, delve into LGBTQ rights for those places you’re most interested in vacationing in island-wise, specifically focusing on those that have legalized gay marriage and passed other progressive laws.

 What Is The Gay Capital Of The Caribbean?